-- A variance following an interpolated variance may exceed the maximum variance or be exceeded by the minimum variance. - When this happens, the option price corresponding to the maximum or minimum variance will be used during backward induction.a
+- A variance following an interpolated variance may exceed the maximum variance or be exceeded by the minimum variance. - When this happens, the option price corresponding to the maximum or minimum variance will be used during backward induction.a - This act tends to reduce the dynamic range of the variance.

-&lt;sup>aCakici and Topyan (2000).
+&lt;sup>aCakici & Topyan (2000).